Kron4ek/Conty/README.md

 ## Sandbox

-Conty uses bubblewrap and thus support filesystem sandboxing.
+Conty uses bubblewrap and thus supports filesystem sandboxing.
 By default it's disabled and all directories on your system are available for the container.

-You can enable sandboxing with the SANDBOX environment variable.
-You can allow access to directories you want with the WHITELIST_DIRS variable.
-And it's also possible to disable network with the DISABLE_NET.
+You can enable sandboxing with the **SANDBOX** environment variable.
+You can allow access to directories you want with the **WHITELIST_DIRS** variable.
+And it's also possible to disable network with the **DISABLE_NET**.
 For example:

 ```
 export DISABLE_NET=1